markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Update 23rd June 2021 - "Looks like I'm going to have to do burnup charts here."

 Update 20th June 2021 - "A revelation  - and an uncomfortable realisation"

 Update 15th June 2021 - Don't try to elevate your status by being the messenger of bad news - it's a really bad idea